dillonforrest/startup/_posts/2015-04-15-losing-weight-while-starting-up.md

 #### Water

 If your urine isn't transparent, you're not adequately hydrated.
 More water means more help for your body to lose weight.
 A few years ago, I drank a gallon of water a day to help with fat loss.
-It was really effective, but I was going to the bathroom every 20 minutes.
+It was super effective, but I was going to the bathroom every 20 minutes.
 Right now, I'm trying to work, not spend all day in the bathroom.
 I'd guess I drink a little over half a gallon of water a day.
 The moment I feel thirsty, I drink a full glass of water.

 #### Stretching